omacneil/chef12-vagrant/README.md

 *NOTE:* There were relatively large changes from chef 11 to chef 12

-*NOTE:* Using other flavors of Linux and MacOS for a host OS should should also work,  but your milage will vary.
-We'd welcome pull requests to improve documentation or usibility.
+*NOTE:* Using other flavors of Linux and MacOS for a host OS should should also work,  but your mileage will vary.
+We'd welcome pull requests to improve documentation or usability.

 ## chef bootstrap takes what chef.io gives us for chef-client
 Again, this should be fine.
 If there are problems many people